Lipraty/koishi-plugin-sleep-manage/readme.md

 - `kuchiguse` : Suffix phrase adding to every sentence the Bot saying.
 - `command`: Prefix for every commands, default is `sleep`.
 - `timezone` : Default timezone.
-- `interval` : Set amount of time to suspend to trigger greetings.
+- `interval` : Set amount of time to supress trigger greetings.
 - `morning`: Set whether to automatically regard everyone's first message in a day as the `good morning` trigger.
 - `toomany`: Set whether to respond user triggers multiple times in `interval` amount of time.
 - `morningSpan`: Morning trigger time span.